fastrgv/RufasSlider/README.md

 The DirtyDozen family is similar except there are L-shaped puzzle pieces.

-The Traffic-Rush family uses data, with 2x1, 1x2, 3x1, 1x3 rectangles.
-Here, the long rectangles represent cars or trucks that can only move [roll] lengthwise...the goal being to move the red car toward the shaded "exit door".
+The Traffic-Rush family uses cars or trucks that can only move [roll] lengthwise...the goal being to move the red car toward the shaded "exit door".

 Note that a game description files are simple text files that allows users to define additional puzzles.